adityakumar1309/learning/company_wise_material/walmart_labs/remaining.md

 Height of binary tree with and without recursion.

 Desing a booking system (basically propose a design with all possible tables in the database)

-Sort Array of 0's and 1's in O(n) time.

 Random Song problem.
 Check Geeksforgeeks

 Interview Questions

 Quick Sort Algorithm and its time complexity in best case & worst case
 Linked List copy with random nodes

-Sort an array of zeros and ones
 Delete a specific node

 Delete a random node without root

-# 2. Explain the internal working of hashmap.
+## 2. Explain the internal working of hashmap.
 How get() and put() methods work internally?What happens if a null value is added?
 You have to explain hashcode() and equals() method in detail.

 3. What is the difference between checked and unchecked exception .Draw the exception hierarchy.